> Articles > Closure In JavaScript

 For each call to a function a closure is created and value of variable and parameter will be applicable to that closure only.

-JavaScript Closure - Source Code Example 3
+Closure In JavaScript - Source Code Example 3

 Output

-Suresh Kumar Srivastava is founder of online learning site coursegalaxy.com and author of popular books "C In Depth", "Data Structures Through C In Depth".
+Suresh Kumar Srivastava is founder of online learning site coursegalaxy.com and author of popular books C In Depth, Data Structures Through C In Depth.
 He has 18+ years experience in industry and worked on architecture and design of multiple products.
-This article is from his course on Advanced JavaScript.
+This article Closure In JavaScript is from his Advanced JavaScript course.